uche09/rusty-rolodex/README.md

 - **Regex**: Validating user inputs like name, phone number and email using regex pattern.
 - **JSON**: Used `serde_json` to parse and store contact in json format.
 - **Clap**: Introduced Command Line Argument Parser in project with `clap` crate.
-- **Test**: Over the course of this project I've been constantly writing unit test to make sure functionalities works as expected, which is also required to pass the github workflow I set up.
+- **Unit Test**: Over the course of this project I've been constantly writing unit test to make sure functionalities works as expected, which is also required to pass the github workflow I set up.
+- **Iterator Trait**: I've learned how to implement `Iterator` trait on my collects to enable lazy iteration.
+- **Lifetime In Rust**: I'm begining to understand lifetime in rust and how it can optimize code performance and using a lifetime reference rather than a time and memory expensive copy.
+- **Integration (Black Box) Test**: Integrated black-box testing into project using the `assert_cmd` and `predicate` external crate.
+A system testing from outside without referencing internal implementation, just providing input and asserting output, system behavior or response.
+Treating the system just like a user would.

 ## Challenges Encountered
 - Managing **borrowing and ownership rules**, especially when parsing variables to some built-in construct without knowing if they consume the value (take ownership) or reference them by default.